 My daughter, Robin, is always introducing me to foods out of my comfort zone.
 (Maybe it’s payback for making her eat all those Gerber strained peas as a baby.)
 Some years ago she introduced me to a cheap, easy, but tasty dish from her college days.
-Her roommate had cooked what she called Cold Spicy Noodles, a healthy upgrade from the ramen noodles found in most dorms.
+Linda, her law school roommate, often concocted Cold Spicy Noodles, a healthy upgrade from the ramen noodles found in most dorms.

 Slurping Noodles with Family

-This past weekend Robin made a big bowl of the old college favorite and invited me over for lunch with her and her husband.
-Using chop sticks, we slurped noodles from a bowls she had gotten in Asia and finished off the meal with a nibble of Belgian chocolate.
-It was delightful!
-Robin says she has tried a number of similar recipes over the years, but always comes back to this one.
+The last time Robin made the dish, we slurped noodles using chopstick and finished off the meal with strawberry shortcake.
+Delightful!
+Robin says she has tried a number of similar recipes over the years, but always comes back to Linda’s.